This one easy tip can change the entire day for working momsMay 10, 2021

 You hear it all the time—put your screen down before bed.
 Are you listening yet?
 If not, it’s probably time.

 There are numerous studies out there that explain why being on your phone or tablet right before you fall asleep is bad for your health.
 One that recently came out, from the Cleveland Clinic, says that using your devices at night “keeps your mind psychologically engaged”.
 Basically, your brain is stimulated and active as you attempt to fall asleep.
-It the opposite of what should be happening to calm your body and mind before falling into REM sleep.
-And this is just one downfall of scrolling before bed.
+It is the opposite of what should be happening to calm your body and mind before falling into REM sleep.
+And this is just one of the many downfalls of scrolling before bed—especially if you’re an overwhelmed mother just trying to survive.

-In a world where most of us complain about not getting enough sleep, we don’t realize we may be doing it to ourselves.
+In a world where most of us complain about not getting enough sleep, we don’t realize we’re probably the ones responsible for feeling extra groggy in the morning.
 When I met my husband he wasn’t much of a technology guy and always kept his phone outside the bedroom when he slept.
-I ended up adopting the same habit, and it’s been one I thank him for every night.
+I ended up adopting the same habit, and it’s been one that’s been truly appreciated.
+This is a tip for working moms that I try to share whenever possible.

 I used to scroll through social media and email while trying to “relax” in bed.
 Little did I know, I was putting more information in my head than it could handle right before falling asleep.
 I wasn’t giving my brain true shutdown time.

-Today, I leave my phone downstairs at night.
-I spend about 10-15 minutes reading before falling asleep.
-I tell myself what I’m grateful for and oftentimes don’t even finish that exercise before I fall asleep.
+Today, I leave my phone downstairs at night and spend about 10-15 minutes reading before falling asleep (if I even make it that long).
+I silently talk to myself about what I’m grateful for and oftentimes don’t even finish that exercise before I fall asleep.
 Knock on wood, but it’s been a long time since I’ve had a hard time sleeping.
+Even when my kids wake me up in the middle of the night, I can easily fall back asleep.
 I credit my “no screen time” for this.

-Let’s take it a step further because if you’re still scrolling before bed it’s probably become a tough habit for you to break.
-Here’s how to start putting some cracks in your nighttime routine so you can get a good night’s sleep, too.
+Let’s take it a step further because, if you’re still scrolling before bed it’s probably become a tough habit for you to break.
+Here’s how to begin eliminating the parts of your nighttime routine that make you feel like an overwhelmed mother the next day.

 Think for a moment—what am I really gaining by looking at my phone before bed?